akshaynexus/pigeoncoin-dash/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the dashd tests manually, launch `src/test/test_dash`.
+To run the pigeond tests manually, launch `src/test/test_pigeon`.

-To add more dashd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more pigeond tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the dash-qt tests manually, launch `src/qt/test/test_dash-qt`
+To run the pigeon-qt tests manually, launch `src/qt/test/test_pigeon-qt`

-To add more dash-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more pigeon-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests

-test_dash has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_pigeon has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_dash --log_level=all --run_test=getarg_tests
+    test_pigeon --log_level=all --run_test=getarg_tests

 ... or to run just the doubledash test:

-    test_dash --run_test=getarg_tests/doubledash
+    test_pigeon --run_test=getarg_tests/doubledash

-Run `test_dash --help` for the full list.
+Run `test_pigeon --help` for the full list.

 ### Note on adding test cases